MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-administration-management/http-status-code.md

 #### 401 - Access denied

-IIS on Windows Server 2016 and later versions define several HTTP status codes that indicate a more specific cause of an error 401.
+IIS defines several HTTP status codes that indicate a more specific cause of an error 401.
 The following specific HTTP status codes are displayed in the client browser but aren't displayed in the IIS log:

 | Code | Description | Notes |
 |---|---|---|